pactflow/ci-cd-workshop/set_up_ci/04_configure_webhook.md

 1. Verify that the pact verification build for the provider is running correctly by opening [Travis CI][travis-ci] and checking the output of the triggered build.

+## Expected state by the end of this step

+Both consumer and provider builds passing, and a webhook that has been tested and shown to trigger a pact verification build of the provider.

 [Next](./05_conclusion.md)

 [travis-ci]: https://travis-ci.com